We write about the business of design

 68 pages of risk management available for download at $30 + GST

-It’s as valuable for freelancers and employees as it is for creative business owners, covering topics such as:
+It’s as valuable for freelancers and employees as it is for studio/agency owners.
+It includes:

-• benchmark hourly rates for a range of positions in the creative industry
+- benchmark freelance rates for 28 positions range of positions in the creative industry.

-• alternative ways to reward employees and why they’re successful
+- and because it’s not all about money, we describe five alternative ways to reward employees and why they’re successful.